 Growing up, I’ve always been active in athletics.
 I played softball, basketball, and participated in swimming and track and field.
 The older I got, the more I realized how much I loved swimming and that’s when I started a 10 year swimming career which included club, high school, and college swimming.
 My diagnosis came after my ‘retirement,’ and the chances that I’d going low during a workout made me fearful of the pool.
 That’s when I switched gears and got into running.
 In fact, I got so into running, that I became one of those people who run half marathons.

-It all started with a good friend, the need to find motivation to get to the gym, and 5K run for donuts.
-My friend and I found that without something to train for, we rarely got ourselves to the gym.
-After successfully completing our first 5K together, we made it our goal to run a half marathon, and the rest is history!
-Since my diagnosis I’ve completed countless 5Ks, 10Ks, 3-half marathons, and one marathon.
+It all started with a good friend, the need to find motivation to get to the gym, and a 5K run for donuts.
+My friend and I found that without something to train for, we rarely got to the gym.
+So after successfully completing our first 5K together, we made it our goal to run a half marathon, and the rest is history!
+I’ve been running for a little over two years and I have completed multiple 5Ks and 10Ks, 3-half marathons, and one marathon.

 My diabetes diagnosis was earth shattering.
 The life I had been living for 22 years had been flipped upside down, and despite being told in the doctor’s office that I could still live a pretty normal life, I felt that my life had ended.
 Eventually, I decided that I would not let my disease define me and that I would do anything I could to show others that while I have diabetes, it does not have me.
 Adjusting to life after receiving the news that you have an incurable disease is hard.
 My goal for this blog is to show others that while living with chronic, incurable disease may make our lives a little different than most, we live an even BETTER life after our diagnosis.

 All the best,